-The detailed procedure and time limits for processing of applications seeking approval for Foreign Investment has been notified
+- The procedure and time lines for processing of applications are:

-- Once the proposal is received, it shall be circulated online by the Department of Industry and Internal Trade (DPIIT) to the RBI for comments from Foreign Exchange Management Act, 1999 (FEMA) perspective.
-Proposals for foreign investment in sectors requiring security clearance would additionally be referred to the Ministry of Home Affairs for comments.
-Further, all proposals would be forwarded to the Ministry of External Affairs (MEA) and the Department of Revenue (DoR) for information - Proposals that will require security clearance from the Ministry of Home Affairs have been provided by the Standard Operating Procedure (SOP) - In case of proposals involving total foreign equity inflow of more than INR 50 billion, the Competent Authority shall place the same for consideration of the Cabinet Committee on Economic Affairs.
-After the receipt of the decision of the Cabinet Committee on Economic Affairs, approval letter shall be issued within one week
+- The application is circulated online by DPIIT to RBI for comments from FEMA perspective.
+Application for foreign investment in sectors requiring security clearance would additionally be referred to Ministry of Home Affairs for comments - All proposals are forwarded to Ministry of External Affairs (MEA) and Department of Revenue (DoR) for information - Categories of proposals which require security clearance from Ministry of Home Affairs have been provided by the Standard Operating Procedure (SOP) - Applications involving total foreign equity inflow of more than INR 50 billion, is placed for consideration of Cabinet Committee on Economic Affairs.
+After the receipt of the decision of Cabinet Committee on Economic Affairs (CCEA), approval letter shall be issued within 1 week.